-My first recommendation, is to skip the batteries.
+First recommendation, is to skip the batteries.
 If the toy requires batteries, you probably don’t want it.
 OR…if it takes batteries, you can take them out.
 One good example is a the really cute farm set from a very popular toy maker.
 The toy set itself is great!
 But the barn has batteries so that it can make noises.
 You don’t need the barn to make noises.
 You want your CHILD to make the noises!
 So…do like I do and just take them out.

 2. Pick Open Ended Toys

 What are open ended toys?
 They are toys that have no beginning, middle or end.
 They can be used in a variety of ways and allow your child creative freedom in how to manipulate and use them.
 These toys tend to be the more basic and traditional toys.
-Which is NEXT on my list!

 3. Go Back to the Basics: Pick Traditional Toys

 As mentioned above, the more traditional toys also tend to be more open ended in nature.
 Here are some examples of open ended, basic traditional toys:

 - Wooden blocks

 - Cars, trucks, transportation toys (they do NOT need to make noise!
 That is what your child is for.
 Take the batteries out!)

 - Simple train tracks and trains (we have wooden set with NO batteries.
 However, I do have a plastic set WITH and without batteries to use with clients.
 Let’s be honest..it *is* fun to watch the trains go around the track sometimes!)